mvuckovic70/instaffo_task/README.md

-# instaffo

-Creating end-to-end  solution to run ML model for matching jobs and talents

 # Instaffo Task

 This project contains a solution for matching talents to jobs using a logistic regression model.
 The solution includes a class `Search` with methods to match a single talent to a job and multiple talents to multiple jobs.